-Have a minimum of three years of experience in teaching and/or research in that field, which must typically be obtained subsequent to earning a doctorate-level degree (if an individual has less than three years of post-doctoral experience, experience gained while working towards the degree can only be used if the degree was awarded and if either the teaching duties were such that the individual had full responsibility for the class taught or the research conducted toward the degree has been recognized as outstanding); and
+- Have a minimum of three years of experience in teaching or research in that field, which must typically be obtained subsequent to earning a doctorate-level degree.
+(If an individual has less than three years of post-doctoral experience, experience gained while working towards the degree can only be used if the degree was awarded, and if either the teaching duties were such that the individual had full responsibility for the class taught or the research conducted toward the degree has been recognized as outstanding.)

 If the petition is filed by a private employer, the employer must demonstrate that the department, division, or institute offering the individual a permanent research position already employs at least three full-time researchers and has achieved documented accomplishments in an academic field.

-Outstanding Researcher or Professor petitions fall into the Employment-Based First (EB-1) Preference Category.
+Outstanding researcher or professor petitions fall into the employment-based first

 Immigration law permits employers to file on behalf of individuals or for individuals to petition for themselves (without the need for an employer to file a labor certification) if they can show that they possess extraordinary ability in their area of expertise.